Hamburjare/hamburjare/README.md

 > **Digital Craftsman (Game Developer / Programmer)**

 I'm a game developer with a passion for programming.
 All projects are build from the ground up, from planning and design to implementation and testing.
 I'm a fast learner, and I'm always looking for new challenges.
 I'm currently in search of a new position as a game developer/programmer.
-Also, I'm in school and I have a plan to graduate at the top of my class in 1 year or so.

 - 🌍 I'm based in Helsinki, Finland
 - 🖥️ See my portfolio at [hamburjare](http://hamburjare.tech)